marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   This enables all the warnings about constructions that some users consider questionable, and that are easy to avoid (or modify to prevent the warning), even in conjunction with macros.
-This also enables some language-specific warnings described in C++ Dialect Options and Objective-C and Objective-C++ Dialect Options.
+This also enables some language-specific warnings described in :ref:`c++-dialect-options` and :ref:`objective-c-and-objective-c++-dialect-options`.

   :option:`-Wall` turns on the following warning flags: